Les Bougon

 Les Bougon - c'est aussi ça la vie! is a Quebec sitcom broadcast by Radio-Canada from 2004 to 2006, written by François Avard and Jean-François Mercier and produced by Fabienne Larouche.
 The show won three Gémeaux in 2004.
 The show's first episode aired on January 7, 2004, and the last one aired on April 17, 2006.
-It is currently being adapted for French television by M6.
+It was adapted for French television by M6.

 A feature film adaptation, Votez Bougon, was released to theatres in 2016.

 Overview

 The show follows the antics of the Bougon family, who have sworn to do anything they can to cheat the system.
 They plan all sorts of schemes to scam money out of normal citizens and businesses.
 This is usually easily accomplished thanks to their many accomplices, who are just as crooked as they are.